numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 a Dask array can be formed of several NumPy arrays or several CuPy arrays, but not a mix of both.

-To avoid mismatched types during compute, Dask keeps an attribute ``_meta`` as part of its array throughout computation, this attribute is used to both predict the output type at graph creation time and to create any intermediary arrays that are necessary within some function's computation.
+To avoid mismatched types during computation, Dask keeps an attribute ``_meta`` as part of its array throughout computation: this attribute is used to both predict the output type at graph creation time, and to create any intermediary arrays that are necessary within some function's computation.
 Going back to our previous example, we can use ``_meta`` information to identify what kind of array we would use for padding, as seen below: